 Michael Bussewitz-Quarm

 Michael Bussewitz-Quarm is a composer whose choral music engages with pressing social and environmental issues.
 Her work addresses topics ranging from coral reef conservation to gun violence and the global refugee crisis.
-An active advocate for the transgender community, she aims to foster understanding through guest speaking engagements and artistic collaboration.
 Winner of The American Prize in Choral Composition in 2021, Bussewitz-Quarm's works are performed by leading professional and educational choral ensembles across North America.
-Notable performances include her Carnegie Hall debut of "Where We Find Ourselves," the west coast premiere of "The Unarmed Child" by Eugene Concert Choir and Orchestra, "I'll Fly Away" at the International Society of Contemporary Music's New Music Days in Vancouver, and "Nigra Sum" performed by The Duke University Chorale on their California tour.
+Notable performances include her Carnegie Hall debut of "Where We Find Ourselves," the west coast premiere of "The Unarmed Child" by the Eugene Concert Choir and Orchestra, "I'll Fly Away" at the International Society of Contemporary Music's New Music Days in Vancouver, and "Nigra Sum" performed by The Duke University Chorale on their California tour.

 Sing Democracy 250